 Save money

-It’s not just fuel savings, either.
-Switching to an EV can net you tax and congestion charge savings.
+It's not just fuel you'll save money on either.
+Switching to an EV can save you on tax and congestion charges, as currently fully electric cars are exempt from paying road tax and congestion charges.

 Greener

-Pure electric vehicles have zero tailpipe emissions, making them kinder to the environment than any petrol, electric or hybrid car.
+Pure electric vehicles have zero tailpipe emissions, making them more eco-friendly when running than any petrol, electric or hybrid car.
 Less pollution means cleaner air and a healthier planet.

 Purchase price